hannah416/G3/G3- miniproject1.md

 - to include images, videos, audio clips, and animations

 ↗️ ③ **Real-time** Collaboration & Feedback
-- work on the same project simultaneously
+- to work on the same project simultaneously

 ↗️ ④ **Accessibility** and **Diversity**
+- to be reachable to learners with some requirements such as visual impairments